elementinsights/elivide-update/README.md

 {% render 'ultimate-datalayer' %}
 ```

-## 3. Check `recharge-styling-bottles.liquid'` and `recharge-styling-filter.liquid'` in the sections folder
+## 3. Check `recharge-styling-bottles.liquid` and `recharge-styling-filter.liquid` in the sections folder

 Verify that a current `recharge-styling-bottles.liquid'` and `recharge-styling-filters.liquid` file exist with the correct code.